Jack Russell Terrier Puppy Guide

 Bringing home a Jack Russell Terrier puppy is exciting but requires preparation.
 Small breed puppies mature faster but are more fragile.
 Handle your Jack Russell Terrier puppy gently and puppy-proof your home carefully.

-With a typical weight of 13-17 lbs and lifespan of 13-16 yrs, the Jack Russell Terrier requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 13-17 lbs and lifespan of 13-16 yrs, the Jack Russell Terrier benefits from care tailored to its physical and behavioral profile.
 The Jack Russell Terrier's moderate shedding coat and high activity requirements tell only part of the story — their terrier heritage shapes everything from trainability to health risks.

 Genetic Health Considerations: The Jack Russell Terrier breed has documented susceptibility to luxating patella, deafness, eye disease.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.